chgeuer/azure-isv-cookbook/customer-invitation.md

-# Invitation to our technical discovery session
+# Invitation to our fist technical discovery session

-Hi all,

 I'm happy to also welcome you to the "Azure FastTrack for ISV" program.
-You already had the initial conversation with our program management team.
-The next step to kick-off the technical workstream is the "technical discovery" session with our engineering team.
-In our joint project, I will serve as 'lead engineer', i.e. I will be your primarily entry point for technical questions, and will pull additional engineers in, if needed.
+The next step is an initial 60-90 minutes "**technical discovery**" session with your and our engineering team.
+I will serve as 'lead engineer', i.e. I'm your primarily contact for all technical questions, and I pull additional help, where needed.

+## What we need from you

+1. Your **current architecture diagrams** and target architecture.
+Ideally, please share these with me at least 2-3 days prior to the call.
+If you don't have diagrams, you find some examples [here](https://cookbook.azureisv.com/technical-envisioning-session).
+Alternatively we can cover this during the technical discovery meeting.
+2. Think about Azure topics / areas you need our advice with.
+3. I'd appreciate if you could fill this short [survey](https://:...).

+## Goals of the technical discovery phase

+The **goals** of the technical discovery phase are the following:

+1. We gain deeper technical understanding about your solution's architecture.
+2. Mutual understanding about your current tech challenges and goals.
-The goal of the technical discovery session is to help me to get a deeper technical understanding of your solution's architecture, and to jointly identify the different engagements / areas where you need advisory from Azure Engineering.
+3. Identification of joint engagements / areas where you need advisory from Azure Engineering, and conditions of satisfaction.

+Our work will be structured in sprints (we call them 'engagements').
+Each sprint usually lasts 2-4 weeks and will be focused on a single theme.

+The **main outcome** of the initial tech discovery phase is a mutually agreed project plan, listing the sprints/engagements, with clearly identified advisory areas and conditions of success.
+For the concrete engagements, I will pull in subject matter experts, as needed.

-### Agenda (60-90 minutes overall)
+### Provisional Agenda (60-90 minutes overall)

 - Introduction / Who is who
-- Short overview of your solution from your customer's perspective, potentially a (quick) demo
+- Short overview of your solution, potentially a (quick) demo
 - Overview to your solution architecture diagrams
   - Application-level components
   - Physical architecture on Azure (or the current hosting environment, in case of a migration project)